Xylazine

 Xylazine is a structural analog of clonidine and an α_{2}-adrenergic receptor agonist, sold under many trade names worldwide, most notably the Bayer brand name Rompun, as well as Anased, Sedazine and Chanazine.

 Xylazine is a common veterinary drug used for sedation, anesthesia, muscle relaxation, and analgesia in animals such as horses, cattle, and other mammals.
 In veterinary anesthesia, it is often used in combination with ketamine.
 Veterinarians also use xylazine as an emetic, especially in cats.
 Drug interactions vary with different animals.

 Xylazine was first investigated for human use in the 1960s in West Germany for antihypertensive effects before being discontinued and marketed as a veterinary sedative.
-Xylazine mechanism of action was discovered in 1981, which led to the creation of other α2-adrenergic receptor agonists such as medetomidine and dexmedetomidine.
+Xylazine's mechanism of action was discovered in 1981, which led to the creation of other α_{2}-adrenergic receptor agonists such as medetomidine and dexmedetomidine.

 Xylazine has become a commonly abused street drug in the United States where it is known by the street name "tranq", particularly in the territory of Puerto Rico.
 The drug is used as a cutting agent for heroin and fentanyl.

 History

 Xylazine was discovered as an antihypertensive agent in 1962 by Farbenfabriken Bayer in Leverkusen, West Germany.
-In human trials xylazine was found to depress the central nervous system leading to the discontinuation of further research for its use in humans and it was instead marketed as a veterinary sedative.
-Xylazine was first used for this purpose in the late 1960s.
+In human trials xylazine was found to depress the central nervous system leading to the discontinuation of further research for its use in humans and it was instead marketed as a veterinary sedative, starting in the late 1960s.
 Xylazine proved popular and in the 1970s became one of the most common large animal sedatives.
+Xylazine's muscle relaxant effect inhibits the transmission of neural impulses in the central nervous system.
 In 1981 a study discovered that the cause sedation was due to xylazine's effect on the α2-adrenergic receptor.
 This led to the development of other α_{2}-adrenergic receptor agonists such as detomidine, medetomidine, dexmedetomidine, and romifidine.

 In the United States, xylazine was approved by the FDA only for veterinary use as a sedative, analgesic, and muscle relaxant in dogs, cats, horses, elk, fallow deer, mule deer, sika deer, and white-tailed deer.
-The sedative and analgesic effects of xylazine are related to central nervous system depression.
-Xylazine's muscle relaxant effect inhibits the transmission of neural impulses in the central nervous system.